viniciussoaresti/whativelearned/webdevelopment/frontend/js/js.md

 const poodle = new Dog(false);
 ```

-There was no support for native private fields and methods until recent updates, so there is something called the underscore convention (```_variableName```), that doesn't prevent someone from accessingg the property (adapted from [Bitscr](https://blog.bitsrc.io/javascript-finally-has-support-for-native-private-fields-and-methods-d758fdcfd320)).
+There was no support for native private fields and methods until recent updates, so there is something called the underscore convention (```_variableName```), that doesn't prevent someone from accessing the property (adapted from [Bitscr](https://blog.bitsrc.io/javascript-finally-has-support-for-native-private-fields-and-methods-d758fdcfd320)).
 Now, we can define a private property, and access/modify them through getters/setters, and if we try to access them directly, we get an undefined.

 Defining an private static field: